scollier/demo/README.md

 ```
 oc get sa --all-namespaces | grep kubevirt
-oc describe sa kubevirt-apiserver --namespace=kube-system
+oc describe sa kubevirt-apiserver --namespace=kube-system # Please feel free to explore the other objects as well.
+Get a feel for the expected output.
 oc get pods --namespace=kube-system
-oc describe pod -l kubevirt.io=virt-handler
+oc describe pod -l kubevirt.io=virt-handler --namespace=kube-system
 # review the files on the root of the filesystem of the pod, see the virt-handler executable, after replacing the pod name with yours
 oc exec -it virt-handler-n9pxj --namespace=kube-system ls /
 oc get svc --namespace=kube-system
-oc describve  svc virt-api --namespace=kube-system
+oc describe  svc virt-api --namespace=kube-system
 ```

 There are other services and objects to take a look at.

 To review the objects through the OpenShift web console, access the console and log in as the `developer` user at `https://student<number>.cnvlab.gce.sysdeseng.com:8443`

-Open that URL in a browser, log in as the `developer` user with any password.
+Open that URL in a browser, log in as the `developer` user with a password of `developer`.

 ![openshift](images/openshift-console-login.png)